Centered-Innovation MA for Bayesian Dirichlet ARMA: Theoretical Equivalence and an Application to Bank-Asset Shares: Introduction

 A practical issue arises for moving-average terms under a Dirichlet likelihood.
-With finite precision, the conditional expectation of $\alr(\mathbf{Y}_t)$ is a digamma function of the concentration parameters and is not equal to the linear predictor.
-The commonly used regressor $\alr(\mathbf{y}_t) - \boldsymbol{\eta}_t$ therefore has nonzero conditional mean, which biases the conditional mean path and obscures the interpretation of MA coefficients.
+With finite precision, the conditional expectation of $\alr(\bfY_t)$ is a digamma function of the concentration parameters and is not equal to the linear predictor.
+The commonly used regressor $\alr(\bfy_t)-\bfeta_t$ therefore has nonzero conditional mean of order $O(\phi_t^{-1})$, which biases the conditional mean path and obscures the interpretation of MA coefficients.
 Frequentist Dirichlet ARMA designs sidestep this by using a digamma-based link whose inverse depends on precision and is not available in closed form \citep{zheng2017dirichlet}.
-We study a minimal fix that keeps the Dirichlet likelihood and the ALR link: replace the raw regressor with a centered innovation $e_t^{\circ} = \alr(\mathbf{y}_t) - \E\{\alr(\mathbf{Y}_t)\mid \boldsymbol{\mu}_t, \phi_t\}$.
+We study a minimal fix that keeps the Dirichlet likelihood and the ALR link: replace the raw regressor with a centered innovation $\boldsymbol{\epsilon}_t^{\circ}=\alr(\bfy_t)-\E\{\alr(\bfY_t)\mid \bfmu_t,\phi_t\}$.
 The expectation has a closed form via digamma functions, so the centering is straightforward to compute, restores mean-zero innovations for the MA block, and delivers mean-consistent forecasts without changing the likelihood or requiring numerical inversion.

-We evaluate with predictive tools standard in Bayesian time series.
-We summarize out-of-sample fit with expected log predictive density and approximate leave-future-out cross-validation \citep{vehtari2017practical, vehtari2015pareto, vehtari2012survey, ELPDlfo}, and we report interpretable point-error summaries for compositions.
-The empirical study focuses on public weekly H.8 bank asset shares, compares Raw–MA and Centered–MA under identical covariates and priors, uses a fixed 104-week holdout, and then runs a rolling one-step evaluation over the last two years to accumulate differences in expected log predictive density and track coverage.
-The code follows modern Bayesian forecasting workflows \citep{Rbase, Rstan, MTSPackage, hyndman2018forecasting}.
-For banking decisions this matters directly.
-Calibrated density forecasts of H.8 shares feed liquidity planning and asset and liability management by quantifying the probability that cash and securities buffers will breach internal limits and by shaping the expected cost of near‑term funding, while better calibrated one‑step densities for the asset mix improve hedge sizing and risk budgets for interest‑rate risk when reallocations are volatile.
+\paragraph{Evaluation.} We evaluate with predictive tools standard in Bayesian time series, summarizing out-of-sample fit with expected log predictive density \citep{vehtari2017practical, vehtari2012survey} and reporting interpretable point-error summaries for compositions.
+The empirical study focuses on public weekly H.8 bank-asset shares, compares Raw--MA and Centered--MA specifications under identical covariates and priors, and uses a $104$-origin rolling one-step evaluation under a seed-symmetric protocol described in Section~\ref{sec:spec-est}.
+We assess robustness through a four-reference sensitivity analysis on the same data (Section~\ref{sec:sensitivity}).